World leaders call for pandemic treaty, but short on details

 “But to me, the risk is that it diverts attention from the tool that we have” — WHO’s existing International Health Regulations, Burci said recently.
 He said his fear was those regulations would get short shrift and receive “cosmetic improvements, but fundamentally remain a weak instrument.”

 Although the 25 signatories of the commentary called for “solidarity,” and greater “societal commitment,” there was no indication any country would soon change its own approach to responding to the pandemic.
-Neither China, Russia or the United States joined in signing the statement.
+China, Russia and the United States didn’t join in signing the statement.

-WHO legal officer Solomon said the pandemic treaty might also address issues such as the sharing of vaccine technology and vaccine supplies but gave no indication how that might happen.
+WHO legal officer Solomon said the pandemic treaty might also address issues such as the sharing of vaccine technology and vaccine supplies, but gave no indication how that might happen.
 Despite WHO’s calls for patents to be waived during the pandemic, rich countries have continued to oppose efforts by poor countries to compel them to share vaccine manufacturing technology.

 Tedros pleaded with rich countries last week to immediately donate 10 million COVID-19 vaccines so that immunization campaigns could start in all countries within the first 100 days of the year.
 Not a single country has yet publicly offered to share its vaccines immediately.
 Of the more than 459 million vaccines administered globally, the majority have been in just 10 countries — and 28% in just one.
+WHO didn’t identify the countries.

 Follow AP’s pandemic coverage at: